-The Library’s 2016 – 2020 Strategic Plan commits to preserving and enhancing the community’s 65 year investment in our current facility.
+The West Vancouver Memorial Library 2016 - 2020 Strategic Plan commits to preserving and enhancing the community’s 65-year investment in our current facility.
 We aspire to extend the lifespan of the facility and address existing and new space needs through capital renovation projects.

 2016 Capital Project Renovations